 A transport slice consists of a set of connections between multiple

-endpoints with a specified connectivity type and one or more SLOs.
+endpoints with a specified connectivity type and one or more SLOs associated with it.
+SLOs are used to describe different characteristics of network resources associated with the service delivered and corresponding parameters necessary to realize the transport slice.

 Transport slice specification should be technology-agnostic, and the